ilikeorangutans/git-playground/README.md

 # Git Playground

-This is just playing with git.
+This is just learning with git.

+This is fun! yay!